Creative

 If you can’t say exactly what “done” looks like, you don’t have a goal.
 You just have something you keep meaning to get to.

-When it comes to buying a home, there’s more to the purchase price than meets the eye.
+When buying a home, there’s more to the purchase price than meets the eye.
 Don’t think that bigger is better.

 Our financial system is broken.
-This book is a tool to live creatively and securely within that system, without letting it crush your spirit.
+Creative Money is a tool to live creatively and securely within that system without letting it crush your spirit — for people who want to build a financial life aligned with their values.

 A podcast about money, business, and the weird world of personal finance.